noahvz7/library-management-system/README.md

 ## Security Concepts

-This project implements several cybersecurity fundamentals:
+Some of the security features used in this project:

 - **Password Hashing** - BCrypt with random salting, intentionally slow to resist brute force attacks.
 - **Input Validation** - All user input is checked for length, format, and content before processing.
 - **Brute Force Protection** - Accounts are temporarily locked after 5 consecutive failed login attempts.
 - **Session Management** - Sessions expire after 15 minutes of inactivity.
-- **Role-Based Access Control** - Principle of least privilege, users only access what their role allows.
+- **Role-Based Access Control** - Users only see and access what their role allows.
 - **Audit Logging** - All user actions are recorded for traceability.
-- **Foreign Key Integrity** - Books and users with active loans cannot be deleted.
+- **Referential Integrity** - Books and users with active loans cannot be deleted.

 ## About